 - ½ Ounce (15 ml) of Cointreau / Triple sec

 - ⅔ of an ounce (25 ml) of fresh lime juice

 - ⅔ of an ounce (25 ml) of Simple syrup

 - Top up with Coca-cola

 - Garnish with a Lime wedge or wheel.

 For the best presentation:

-- Strain it into a Highball or a Collins glass filled with ice.
+- Strain it into a highball glass filled with ice.